Orthodontics for Children

 Retention

 When we remove your braces, we will begin the retention stage of your treatment.
 The retention phase lasts for a lifetime.
 Your final orthodontic result depends on your retainers, so follow through with the hard work you’ve put in so far.
-Remember to remove your retainer before brushing, and brush your retainer before placing it back in your mouth.

 Removable Retainers